SARA Bursary Programme

 Bursary Application Form

-The application form for SARA selection purposes needs to be completed and forwarded to Cynthia at firstname.lastname@example.org with a copy of the approved research proposal submitted to the university.
+The application form for SARA selection purposes needs to be completed and forwarded to the SARA Secretariat at firstname.lastname@example.org with a copy of the approved research proposal submitted to the university.